-Sport in Years 8 - 11 follows the traditional Grade and Recreational structure.
-Sport has three seasons this year.
+Sport in Years 8 - 10 follows the traditional Grade and Recreational structure.
+Sport has three seasons.
 This may involve travel to compete against other local schools if undertaking Grade sport or travel to local venues if doing Recreational sport.
-Students must wear their Sports Uniform to school each Tuesday.
-Sport begins at 1pm and concludes at 2:21pm.
+Students must wear their Sports Uniform to school each Tuesday which includes white leather shoes.
+Sport begins at 1pm and concludes at 2:20pm.